otisdog8/news-express-api/README.md

 # news-express-api

-This is a hackathon project.
+This is the backend for our hackathon project.

+Check out our frontend: https://github.com/Arnav710/mhacks-frontend

-Check out our site: https://mynewswire.tech
+Check out our site (might shut it down after the hackathon for money reasons): https://mynewswire.tech

 ## Inspiration